drian320/adkv/README.md

 Game version (Steam & origin): v3.0.1.29

-- That's made to work on QEMU/KVM, so we dont talk about Linux Host, Windows VM and passthrough configuration
+That's made to work on QEMU/KVM, so we dont talk about Linux Host, Windows VM and passthrough configuration

 - Tested on Last release of Ubuntu and ProxMox
 - Working on Windows 10 20H1 (never below)

-- 1920*1080 (need to be changed manually - search 2560 and/or 1440 in apex_dam.cpp)
+- 1920*1080 (need to be changed manually - search 2560 and/or 1440 in apex_dma.cpp)
 - 2560*1440 (default)

 INSTALL :